-Postgraduate Department of Studies and Research in English, St Aloysius College (Autonomous) was established in the academic year 2008 -09.
-The department has qualified, experienced and competent staff and the key thrust of the department is research.
-Keeping in mind the changing trends, the department offers papers on the Literatures of Britain, America, the Commonwealth countries, Cultural Studies, Language, Literary Theory and Criticism.
+The Department of Postgraduate Studies and Research in English, St Aloysius College (Autonomous) was established in the academic year 2008 -09.
+The department has NET qualified, experienced and competent staff and the key thrust area of the department is research and NET.
+Keeping in mind the changing trends, the department offers papers on the Literatures of Britain, America, Asia, Africa and America, Cultural Studies, Language, Literary Theory and Criticism.
 It trains its students for teaching, NET, research and the industry and strives to provide them with an all-round development.
-As the focus area of the department is on research and thus it organises seminars, encourages research projects, paper presentations and paper publications by students and faculty.
+As the focus area of the department is on research, it organises seminars, encourages research projects, paper presentations, and paper publications by students and faculty.

-To make the students competent in the linguistic performance by focusing on skill acquisition through peer teaching-learning, tutorials, practical sessions and soft skills in the regular curriculum.
+To impart comprehensive knowledge of the various aspects of English Literature through a competent and cutting-edge curriculum and to prepare the students for various professions. make the students competent in the linguistic performance by focusing on skill acquisition through peer teaching-learning, tutorials, practical sessions and soft skills in the regular curriculum.

-To train the students in the methods and skills of independent academic work through projects, class reports, assignments, seminars, research papers and projects.
+To train the students in the methods and skills of independent academic and research work through projects, class reports, assignments, seminars, research papers and projects.

 To organize intellectually stimulating programmes, workshops and seminars every year on various topics in English literature.